muchubatactics/usl-game/README.md

 }
 ```

 **NOTE**: The backend expects all the data it receives to be in the format specified above.
+We've not included deletion of users or sessions in the backend.
+We're assuming that the user will not be deleted from the database. **All data is stored in the database permanently**.